lucasoliveirabr/lucasoliveirabr/README.md

 # 👋 Hello, I'm Lucas!

-As a Software Developer, I have worked on commercial projects focused on the areas of e-commerce and bot automation.
+As a Full Stack Developer, I have worked on commercial projects focused on the areas of e-commerce and bot automation.

 I have a higher education degree in Information Technology Management and the knowledge gained during it has been enriching, often making me come up with ideas for innovative implementations in everyday life.